-- A. Analysis of Market and Public Policy (MPP & MDP & MIPD Core) - B. Quantitative Methods (All master's program core)
+- A. Analysis of Market and Public Policy (MPP & MDP Core) - B. Quantitative Methods (MPP & MDP & MPM core)

-2) English language course (Language in Public Policy and Management) waiver test
+2 English language course (Language in Public Policy and Management) waiver test

 The English language course waiver test consists of three components: reading, listening and writing, and it is conducted online.
 Students who receive a waiver are instead required to take one advanced English language course.